An easy recipe for sesame shrimp stir fry that comes together in minutes, literally – this tasty dish takes about 20 minutes from start to finish.

-This sesame shrimp stir fry comes together in minutes, literally – this tasty dish takes about 20 minutes from start to finish, so it’s ideal for weeknight dinners.
+This sesame shrimp stir fry comes together in minutes, literally.
+This tasty dish takes about 20 minutes from start to finish, so it’s ideal for weeknight dinners.

 I love shrimp and always have bags of frozen shrimps in the freezer.
-If I remember to defrost the shrimp the night before, that’s best of course, but even if I need to defrost them in a bowl of cold water prior to cooking, it adds just 10 minutes to this recipe.
+If I remember to defrost the shrimp the night before, that’s best of course.
+But even if I need to defrost them in a bowl of cold water prior to cooking, it adds just 10 minutes to this recipe.

-The rest is so easy.
-Mix the sauce, partially cook the shrimp (takes 4 minutes), add the sauce and finish cooking the shrimp, 2 more minutes.
+- Add the sauce and finish cooking the shrimp, 2 more minutes.
 That’s it!
 Dinner is served.

 - 4 tablespoons light soy sauce (or coconut aminos)

 - 1 tablespoon honey (or a low carb alternative)*

 - 1/4 teaspoon red pepper flakes

 - 2 tablespoons avocado oil